digicatapult/sqnc-node/pallets/transaction-payment/README.md

 # Transaction Payment Module

-This module provides the basic logic needed to allow member to transact for free, as long at they have a non-zero balance.
+This module allows members to transact for free, as long as they have a non-zero balance.

 # Attribution